Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Constraints on the inflaton potential in the KKLT model

 Now, we extend our Bayesian analysis by taking the third model parameter $A_0$ into account.
 This means that the plateau on $V_{\rm b}(\phi)$ is allowed to be inclined slightly.
 The prior distributions of $\phi_0$, $\sigma$, and $A_0$ can be found in Table \ref{table.1}, and we show our results in Fig. \ref{fig2}.
 At the $68\%$ CL, we obtain the posterior distributions of $\phi_0$ and $\sigma$ as

-These results remain basically the same as those in Eq. (\ref{2phi2sigma}), but the joint posterior distribution of $\phi_0$ and $\sigma$ has become broader compared with Fig. \ref{fig1}, indicating that their parameter degeneracy can be broken to some extent by the introduction of the third parameter $A_0$.
+These results remain basically the same as those in Eq. (\ref{2phi2sigma}), but their joint posterior distribution has become broader compared with Fig. \ref{fig1}, indicating that the negative correlation between $\phi_0$ and $\sigma$ can be broken to some extent by the introduction of the third parameter $A_0$.
 Moreover, at the $68\%$ CL, we obtain

 The posterior distribution of $A_0$ peaks at a relatively small negative value of $A_0=-2.197\times10^{-4}$, suggesting a positive slope of the plateau in the USR region.
 This result is physically reasonable and can be understood from two aspects.
 First, if the slope is too positive, the inflaton rolls down its potential too quickly, violating the USR condition.
-Second, if the slope is too negative, it is very difficult for the inflaton to pass through the USR region.
-Therefore, we have adopted a narrow prior range for $A_0$, in order to avoid the above situations.
+Second, if the slope is too negative, it is rather difficult for the inflaton to pass through the USR region.
+Therefore, we have adopted a narrow prior range for $A_0$, in order to avoid such situations.